 The analysis of this system is fairly straightforward, since the motion of the components is easily seen in the spectra.
-The parameters derived in this study agree well with those reported by \citet{Taylor2011}.
+The parameters derived here agree well with those reported by \citet{Taylor2011}.
 The latter authors do not state their derived mass-loss rates.
-The N\,{\sc iii} and He\,{\sc ii} emission lines are narrow and originate in both stars; this can be easily seen from their Doppler motion (see Fig.\,\ref{fig:BAT107_FLAMES}, left panel).
+The N\,{\sc iii} and He\,{\sc ii} emission lines are narrow and originate in both stars - this can be easily seen from their Doppler motion (see Fig.\,\ref{fig:BAT107_FLAMES}, left panel).
 To reproduce this narrow emission profile, $\beta$ values of 2 or higher were necessary for the power index of the velocity law.
-Here, we adopted $\beta = 2$ for both stars.
+Here, we adopt $\beta = 2$ for both stars.
 These lines form very close to the stellar photosphere and therefore contain little information regarding the actual wind velocity.
 Fortunately, the H\,$\alpha$ line is much broader and probes the outer velocity field (Fig.\,\ref{fig:BAT107_FLAMES}, right panel).
 Without UV observations, however, the terminal velocity is subject to a large error.
-The mass-loss rates derived for both stars are on the order of $\log \dot{M} \approx -5\,$\smy; the mass-loss of the primary is slightly larger.
-Importantly, no hydrogen depletion (or helium enrichment) can be deduced from the observations, but clear signs for a strong nitrogen enrichment are present (by a factor of about 50) along with strong oxygen depletion.
-Since this object was originally considered to be a WR star, it was kept in our sample.
-If the components were a WR star, it would clearly belong to the ms-WR class and we therefore classified them accordingly.
+The mass-loss rates derived here for both stars are of the order of $\log \dot{M} \approx -5\,$\smy, with the primary's mass-loss slightly larger.
+Importantly, no hydrogen depletion (or helium enrichment) can be deduced from the observations, but clear signs for a strong nitrogen enrichment are present (by a factor of about 50), as well as strong oxygen depletion.
+Since this objects was originally considered to be a WR star, it was kept in our sample.
+If the components were a WR star, it would clearly belong to the ms-WR class - and we therefore classify them accordingly.